inviqa/kafka-outbox-relay/tools/docs/backwards-compatibility.md

 ## Major versions

 A major version will change over time, and receive new features and bugfixes.
-However, within each major version we will not break backwards compatibility, so you only need to consult the [upgrade](/UPGRADE.md) file when you are switching to a new major version to see what has breaking changes have been made.
-These will usually mean that you need to change how you use the relay.
+However, within each major version we will not break backwards compatibility, so you only need to consult the [upgrade](/UPGRADE.md) file when you are switching to a new major version to see what breaking changes have been made.
+Breaking changes usually mean that you need to change how you use the relay.

 >_NOTE: Using a major version tag (e.g. `v1`) is the recommended way to pull the outbox relay image into your project._